 WHAT WE DO

-or illness advocate for themselves, access healthcare and rehabilitation services, find specialists and receive the proper care.
-We have worked with communities, centers and other local health institutions, to enable people with disabilities to receive the best care possible.
+War Legacies Project has helped people affected by legacies of war advocate for themselves, access healthcare/rehabilitation services, find specialists, and receive proper care.
+We have worked with communities, especially youth and young adults living with a disability or illness, local health centers and other health institutions, to get people with disabilities to receive the best care possible.
 We also support skilled health and medical providers.

 How we get there: